 Herbal supplements aren’t regulated as strictly as pharmaceuticals; thus product quality varies widely across brands.
 Look for:

-- Cultivation Practices: Organic farming reduces contaminants like pesticides.
+- Cultivation Practices: Organic farming reduces the risk of pesticide exposure.

-- Labeled Standardization: Products specifying extract percentage provide clearer dosing guidelines.
+- Labeled Standardization: Products specifying extract ratio or active markers provide clearer dosing guidelines.

-- Purity Testing: Third-party testing ensures no heavy metals or microbial contamination.
+- Purity Testing: Third-party testing helps reduce concerns about heavy metals, microbes, or adulterants.

-- User Reviews & Reputation: Trusted brands often maintain consistent quality batches.
+- User Reviews & Reputation: Trusted brands often maintain more consistent quality batches.

 Key Takeaways: How Much Mullein Mg Per Day

-➤ Consult a healthcare provider before starting mullein supplements.
+➤ Consult a healthcare provider before starting mullein supplements, especially if pregnant, breastfeeding, under 12, or managing a health condition.

-➤ Adjust dosage based on form: tea, tincture, or capsule.
+➤ Adjust dosage based on form: tea, tincture, extract, or capsule.

 ➤ Monitor for allergies or adverse reactions during use.